Countries

 German vs Malagasy Difficulty

 The German vs Malagasy difficulty level basically depends on the number of German Alphabets and Malagasy Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare German and Malagasy are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in German and Malagasy, which language is harder to learn?
-Time required to learn German is 30 weeks while to learn Malagasy time required is Not Available.
+Time required to learn German is 30 weeks while to learn Malagasy time required is 30 weeks.